ShubhamSachdeva311205/Learning-Pandas-For-MachineLearning/README.md

 <p>## Goals</p>

-<p>- Understand and apply data manipulation techniques with Pandas. - Gain proficiency in handling real-world datasets. - Document and share my learning process to help others on a similar path.</p>
+<p>- Understand and apply data manipulation techniques with Pandas.
+<p>- Gain proficiency in handling real-world datasets.
+<p>- Document and share my learning process to help others on a similar path.</p>

 <p>Feel free to explore the repository and follow along with my journey!</p>